boyetece/thukee-blogs/2022-dec/itil4.md

 ` `**Software asset management (SAM)**`  is an aspect of IT asset management that is specifically aimed at managing the acquisition, development, release deployment, maintenance, and eventual retirement of software assets.
 SAM procedures provide effective management, control, and protection of software assets.
 `

-## Monitoring and event management
+## MONITORING and EVENT MANAGEMENT
 ```
 The purpose of the monitoring and event management practice is to systematically observe services and service components, and record and report selected changes of state identified as events.
 This practice identifies and prioritizes infrastructure, services, business processes, and information security events, and establishes the appropriate response to those events including responding to conditions that could lead to potential faults or incidents.
 ```